 |Panasonic GF1« »||Y||mono||mono||-||-||mini||2.0||-||-||-||Panasonic GF1|

 |Panasonic G1« »||Y||-||-||-||-||mini||2.0||-||-||-||Panasonic G1|

 It is notable that the GH1 has a microphone port, which is missing on the GM5.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Both the GH1 and the GM5 have been discontinued, but can regularly be found used on eBay.
 The GH1 was replaced by the Panasonic GH2, while the GM5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.

 Review summary: Panasonic GH1 vs GM5

 So what is the bottom line?
 Which of the two cameras – the Panasonic GH1 or the Panasonic GM5 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.